ocastastudios/web-reader/roadmap.md

   * [x] return an error if link doesn't work
   * [x] better url handling
 * [x] read '/n' in the comic.json
+* [ ] landscape/portrait? how?
+* [x] add archive ui should copy the zip to the tmp folder and its own function